 Nathan Fowkes, Trent Kanuiga, Miyazaki, and John de la Tour are some of my favorite artists.
 The Harry Potter Franchise, 2D Disney films (Atlantis: the Lost Empire and Treasure Planet are some of my favorite films), Final Fantasy 7 and animes like the Studio Ghibli films are some of the mainstream media that inspire me from time to time.

 When I come across a creative block, I do anything to keep my hand moving, like doing gesture drawings, sculpting in Zbrush or rendering a piece that is not completed yet.

 What personal projects are you working on at the moment?

 I am currently trying to develop a concept art bundle that tells a single story.
 I started with some sketches and now I just really need to find more reference and develop an initial mood piece.

 I find that if my major goal in art career is to become a better artist, I will always be achieving my goal if I keep drawing and improving.

 There is no end to that goal because there is always something new to learn.
 This is a very empowering way for me to truly stay motivated.

 What is next on the horizon for you, Xiaoya?

-I would very much like to try my hands in different industries like games and animation.
-It will be cool if I can get to work on AR/VR related field.
-I have always been more interested in environment/background design.
+I would very much like to try my hand in different industries like games and animation.
+It will be cool to work in an AR/VR related field.
+I have always been interested in environment/background design.

-If you're considering turning your artistic skills into a career, CG Spectrum's Introduction to Concept Art and Illustration course is the perfect starting point.
+Turn your artistic skills into a career with CG Spectrum's Introduction to Concept Art and Illustration course.
 Learn the fundamentals of both disciplines, and get a taste of what it's like to work in the film and game industry from mentors who have worked with clients such as Blizzard Entertainment, Marvel, and Disney Publishing!